imissyouso/textmagic-rest-python/docs/TextMagicApi.md

 # **search_lists**
 > SearchListsPaginatedResponse search_lists(page=page, limit=limit, ids=ids, query=query, only_mine=only_mine, only_default=only_default, order_by=order_by, direction=direction)

-Find contact lists by given parameters
+Find lists by given criteria